kalvir781/kalv/posts/2024/04/keyboard-only-mac-os-experience.md

 ---
-title: Keyboard only experience review note
+title: Concepts for the impaired
 description: Keyboard only experience review note that turned into something else
 date: 2024-04-09
 layout: layouts/post.njk